pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

       under the License.

 ======================
-VNF Manager User Guide
+MEA Manager User Guide
 ======================

-Apmec VNF Manager (VNFM) component manages the life-cycle of a Virtual Network Function (VNF).
-VNFM takes care of deployment, monitoring, scaling and removal of VNFs on a Virtual Infrastructure Manager (VIM).
+Apmec MEA Manager (MEM) component manages the life-cycle of a Virtual Network Function (MEA).
+MEM takes care of deployment, monitoring, scaling and removal of MEAs on a Virtual Infrastructure Manager (VIM).

-Onboarding VNF
+Onboarding MEA
 ==============

 TOSCA MEAD templates can be onboarded to Apmec MEAD Catalog using following